LogoLogo

 Thermal management and overheating protection

-To ensure optimal performance, the Orca M.2 Accelerator Module operates within specified thermal limits. please refer to the datasheet.
+To ensure optimal performance, the Orca M.2 Accelerator Module operates within specified thermal limits.
+Please see the datasheet for details.

-In a few cases, a heatsink or fan may not be required.
-If you experience overheating, consider installing a heatsink or fan.
-The module will automatically reduce operating frequency to cool down if the junction temperature exceeds the limit.
+The module typically runs within these limits without additional cooling.
+If you observe overheating, consider adding a heatsink or fan.
+The module automatically reduces operating frequency if the junction temperature exceeds its limit.

 Troubleshooting